ellaism/meta/README.md

 ## License

-Ellaism documentation is released under the terms of the MIT license.
+This project is released under the terms of the MIT license.
 See [LICENSE](LICENSE) for more information or see https://opensource.org/licenses/MIT.